-- 65. A list of extant saved policies from the Forest Heath Local Plan (1995) is set out at Appendix A of the adopted Core Strategy (2010) and in the Joint Development Management Policies Document (1995).
-The following saved policies are relevant to these proposals: - Policy 14.1 Securing Infrastructure and Community Facilities from Major New Developments. - Inset Map 12 (Lakenheath Development Boundary)
+A list of extant saved policies is provided at Appendix A of the adopted Core Strategy (2010) and in the Joint Development Management Policies Document (1995).
+The following saved policies are relevant to these proposals:

+- Policy 14.1 Securing Infrastructure and Community Facilities from Major New Developments. - Inset Map 12 (Lakenheath Development Boundary)

-Other Planning Policy
+Other Planning Policy: